 Planning Your Path

 Calculate your total project cost including land, construction, landscaping, and contingency.
-Apply the appropriate deposit percentage to understand your savings target.
+Then confirm the deposit or equity position your lender requires for your borrower profile, property type, and loan structure.

 Factor in time.
 If you need 18 months to save your deposit, land and construction prices may increase during that period.
 Building contingency into your target helps account for market movements.